Diverticulitis, and diverticular disease, occur when one or more pockets of diverticula in your bowel wall becomes infected or inflamed.

 How is diverticulitis treated?

-If your symptoms are mild your consultant may prescribe antibiotics and over the counter pain medication such as paracetamol.
-They may also recommend a temporary change in your diet so that food is more easily digested.
+If your symptoms are mild your doctor may prescribe antibiotics and over the counter pain medication such as paracetamol.
+They may also recommend a temporary change in your diet so that food is more easily digested, for example, adopting a liquid diet for a short period.

 In rare cases chronic (long term) diverticulitis may require surgery to remove the affected part of your intestine.